Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

+Considering only vulnerabilities that occur more than 10 times in a benchmark, the number of vulnerabilities sufficiently represented is 25, about 13\% of the taxonomy.
+Without considering emerging vulnerabilities such as Cross-chain vulnerabilities, Library Misuse vulnerabilities, and Machine-Unauditable vulnerabilities that may not yet be present in a benchmark, the vulnerability representation remains low at 16\%, with 25 out of 156.
+The remaining 131 vulnerabilities are either insufficiently represented in benchmarks or unbenchmarked.
+The 62\% of unbenchmarked vulnerabilities (82 out of 131) are not covered by any tool.
+We can assume that, on the one hand, the lack of benchmarks prevents the development of a vulnerability-detection tool, which explains the low coverage of existing tools.
+On the other hand, the remaining 49 vulnerabilities (38\%) are covered by tools; however, their representativeness is too low, or benchmarks are unavailable.

-The most commonly used dataset in the literature is SmartBugs-wild.
-The Solidity version most frequently used in tool evaluations is 0.4.x, whereas real-world DApps predominantly rely on version 0.8.x.
-Existing benchmarks are generally limited in size and have not been updated to the recent version of Solidity, reducing their relevance to current smart contract development practices.
+\geriSumRQ{4}{ We collected 133 benchmarks used for evaluating tool performance.
+The majority (76) contain only Solidity contracts, while some include bytecode or both.
+In particular, 77 benchmarks are publicly accessible and 27 benchmarks provide tool evaluation results that contribute valuable data to the community. } \geriKeyPoint{4}{ The most commonly used dataset in the literature is SmartBugs-wild.
+The Solmost frequently used Solidity version in tool evaluations is 0.4.x, whereas real-world DApps predominantly use8.x.
+Existing benchmarks are generally small and have not been updated to the latest version of Solidity, reducing their relevance to current smart contract development practices. }